salvois/LargeXlsx/README.md

 ## Changelog

+* 1.9: Optionally force writing cell references for compatibility with some readers, thanks to [Mikk182](https://github.com/Mikk182)
 * 1.8: Ability to hide grid lines and row and column headers from worksheets, thanks to [Rajeev Datta](https://github.com/rajeevdatta)
 * 1.7: Write overload for booleans, more performance improvements thanks to [Antony Corbett](https://github.com/AntonyCorbett) and [Mark Pflug](https://github.com/MarkPflug)
 * 1.6: Opt-in shared string table (for memory vs. file size trade-off)